mtyrolski/mimuw-hats/description.md

       manually in app/website, potential connection with external message bots
     - when matching lost items, prioritize items marked as lost, then all registered items, finally post globally

+    - global newsfeed, lists of items that are currently found/lost, sorting/filtering by category, time etc.

+	- rewards for finding lost items (different cases: user reporting lost item gives reward to the person who found it, some reward for any valid cases of reporting found items, initial reward for registering any hat
+	- public ranklist based on reward amount (XP/cash) and fancy MIMUW names for each level (1 - WPI, 2 - MD etc.)

+	- events integration (from external sources like webcams) - adding lost items from cameras

 Detailed features
     -
     - global posts - just photo + text with ability to mark as found and simple